 Have you ever owned a shadowbox?
 All of my life I have been somewhat fascinated by the feast for the eyes they give.
 From the one in my great Aunt Redia’s sewing room to many various ones I had seen while growing up in the 1970’s, a time when shadow boxes were more popular.
-However, I’ve noticed (from Pinterest) that shadow boxes are making a comeback and feature everything from forest themes to old keys or words made from scrabble letters.
-Children grow out of playing with dolls and dollhouses but when we grow up, it seems that we still carry with us pieces of our collection.
-Universally, people still love the imaginative storybook house, the miniature cottage or collecting tiny things that make one feel the essence of home.
+However, I’ve noticed (from Pinterest) that shadow boxes are making a comeback and feature everything from forest themes to old keys or words made from scrabble letters!
+Children grow out of playing with dolls and dollhouses but when we grow we still carry with us pieces of our “collection” at lease in our hearts.
+Universally, it seems that a lot of people still love the imaginative storybook house, the miniature cottage or collecting tiny things that make one feel the essence of home.

-Our collections for a shadowbox can tell us a little about all of the phases of our life.
-From the tiniest things that we have collected since childhood right up to the recent autumn leaves that fell yesterday.
-It sheds a bit of light on our personalities and memories or concepts that are meaningful to us.
+What one would put in a shadowbox would differ from person to person but it could tell us a little about the phases of our lives.
+It may range from the tiniest things that we have collected since childhood right up to the recent autumn leaves that fell yesterday.
+These things sheds a bit of light on our personalities and memories or concepts that are meaningful to us.
 It might tell the story of our love of nature or of hiking, or ballet dancing, our hobbies or our mementos from trips taken.